Last Updated on March 2, 2021 by Shaun Snapp

 SAP would not have jerry-rigged these case studies, would they?
-For instance, would SAP place a case study on their website where the customer had a lot of problems with HANA or where it failed to meet expectations?
-I say this because I know of several instances where HANA was unable to meet the expectations of different customers, but this did not seem to make it to the SAP website.
+For instance, would SAP place a case study on their website where the customer had many problems with HANA or where it failed to meet expectations?
+I say this because I know of several instances where HANA was unable to meet different customers’ expectations, but this did not seem to make it to the SAP website.

 SAP’s History with TCO Claims

 Second, SAP never estimates TCO.
 TCO calculators of various SAP applications and non-SAP applications are available for free at the following link.
-In each of the application categories where SAP had an application, SAP came out as the highest in TCO.
+In each of the application categories where SAP had an application, SAP came out as the highest TCO.
 SAP’s high TCO is why they have so many consulting partners.
-Deloitte, Accenture, and IBM and others build their consulting practices around SAP for precisely the reason that they can make the most money on SAP implementations.
-SAP’s proposal about lower TCO is entirely made up, and in fact, any statement by SAP about TCO can be dismissed out of hand because SAP has lied so frequently in the past about their applications lowering TCO.
+Deloitte, Accenture, and IBM, and others build their consulting practices around SAP for precisely why they can make the most money on SAP implementations.
+SAP’s proposal about lower TCO is entirely made up, and in fact, any statement by SAP about TCO can be dismissed out of hand because SAP has lied so frequently about their applications lowering TCO.

 “I have a moral objection to this whole comparison Oracle attempts, as the mere existence of Exalytics is just a diversionary tactic.
 Oracle doesn’t want HANA digging into their RDBMS business or Exadata for that matter, ergo the attempt I mentioned at the beginning of this blog.”

 If Steve Lucas had any morals, he would not be a top executive at SAP.
-Also, for a person with such high moral standards, he indeed lies a lot when he writes.
+Also, for a person with such high moral standards, he lies a lot when he writes.
 Therefore, this statement regarding any moral concern must be false.
-And secondly, Oracle’s comparison between Exalytics and HANA is quite logical, for the reason that HANA is a specialized analytics database.
-It’s difficult to see why Steve Lucas can’t see this.
-But Steve Lucas might want to ask people at SAP that know about databases, why SAP stopped releasing a transaction processing benchmark for HANA.
+And secondly, Oracle’s comparison between Exalytics and HANA is quite logical because HANA is a specialized analytics database.
+It isn’t easy to see why Steve Lucas can’t see this.
+But Steve Lucas might want to ask people at SAP that know about databases why SAP stopped releasing a transaction processing benchmark for HANA.

 Nothing just written should be taken as an endorsement for Oracle’s morality; it is well known it has none.